cassidyjames/clack/README.md

 # Clack

 A stupidly-simple text viewer.
-Intended to be a basic utility that just displays plain text files as a fallback from other apps.
+Basic utility that just displays plain text files as a fallback from other apps.